 Teaching:I strive to create a learning environment that enables students to acquire the skills, knowledge, competencies, and confidence needed to make a significant contribution to the field of global public health nutrition.
 I have taught undergraduate and MPH-level courses.
 Some of these courses I created de-novo, and others, I had to restructure significantly.
 My mission is to prepare the next generation of global health nutrition professionals who can integrate nutrition into the core of public health practice, and emphasize the implementation and evaluation of global nutrition programs and policies.

-Service: I am an affiliated faculty of the GW Food Institute, the Cisneros Hispanic Leadership Institute, and the Institute for International Economic Policy at the Elliott School of International Affairs.
+Service: I am an affiliated faculty of the GW Food Institute, the Cisneros Hispanic Leadership Institute, the Honey Nashman Center for Civic Engagement.
 As part of this service, I have presented my work to students and faculty across the university, mentor students, writing for websites or blogs, and collaborating on their initiatives.

-This year, I am advising over 8 students in their CE.
-Four of these students are from the Global Health Department, and the rest are from other departments.
-I started serving on a more formal role as the global nutrition advisor of the Public Health Nutrition program, housed in the Department of Exercise Science and Nutrition.
+I serve as the global nutrition adviser of the Public Health Nutrition program, housed in the Department of Exercise Science and Nutrition.
 Within that program, I advise all students interested in global nutrition on their practicum, course-work, and Culminating Experience.
-This year, I am advising MPH 4 students that capacity.

-During my time at GW, I have served on a number of committees, including School of Public Health By-Laws Committee, the undergraduate public health major expansion task force, and as the Faculty Head for the School Student Affairs Advisory Board.
+During my time at GW, I have served on a number of committees, including School of Public Health By-Laws Committee, the undergraduate public health major expansion task force, and as the Faculty Head for the School Student Affairs Advisory Board, the Diversity Task Force.
 I have participated in the SPHHS Strategic Planning Working Group on Global Health, numerous opportunities to evaluate research on Research Day, ISCOPES activities.

-My professional service also includes reviewing manuscripts that have been submitted for peer-review publication in journals, including Public Health Nutrition, Journal of American Dietetics Association, and the Journal of the American Public Health Association.
+My professional service also includes reviewing manuscripts that have been submitted for peer-review publication in journals, including Public Health Nutrition, Journal of American Dietetics Association, and the Journal of the American Public Health Association among others.
 I have also reviewed abstracts for a number of conferences, including the annual American Society for Nutrition conference.

 Professional Service – Global/International: